EmbodyTheLogos/distracted_driver_classification/README.md

 ### 3. Evaluate the model:

 	-The codes for evaluating all of our models is in the folder "evalutation\Evaluation Code" folder.
-Make sure you put the "validation_data.pickle" file in the "Evaluation Code" folder.
+Make sure you put the "validation_data.pickle" and "test_data.pickle" files in the "Evaluation Code" folder.

 	-Note that if you want to load in saved models (that I trained) in the "evaluation" folder, you need Tensorflow version 2.9.1.